 1. Can-type Combustor With Swirl Flow Flame Stabilizer

-A pilot or recirculated inflow to establish stable flame which helps to sustain zone is created in the main flow to establish stable flame which helps to sustain combustion continuously.
+A pilot or recirculated inflow to establish stable flame which helps to sustain the zone is created in the main flow to establish stable flame which helps to sustain combustion continuously.
 The common methods of flame stabilization flow and by the bluff body.

 The figure shows a can-type combustor with swirl flow flame stabilization.
 About 20% of the total air from the compressor is directly fed through a swirler to the burner as primary air, to provide a rich fuel-air mixture.
-In the primary zone that burns continuously, high temperatures gases produced.
+In the primary zone that burns continuously, high temperatures gases are produced.

-Secondary air must be received at right points in the CC, otherwise, the cold injected air may cool the flame thus reducing the rate of reaction.
+Secondary air must be received at the right points in the CC, otherwise, the cold injected air may cool the flame thus reducing the rate of reaction.
 Secondary air not only helps in completing the combustion process but also helps in cooling the flame tube.

 2. Can-type Combustion With Bluff-body Flame Stabilizer